andersonfurtado/AzureML-Education-Development-Index-prediction/README.md

 ## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
+The starter files that you need to run this project are the following:

+automl.ipynb: Jupyter Notebook to run the autoML experiment hyperparameter_tuning.ipynb: Jupyter Notebook to run the Hyperdrive experiment train.py.
+Script used in Hyperdrive score.py.
+Script used to deploy the model ideb_dataset.csv.
+The dataset

 ## Dataset